-- Agreement and support of current stakeholder groups, and the ability to attract additional stakeholders. - One or more "champions" (senior elected official or department head) aware of and involved in the GIS program. - Sustainable funding sources to meet GIS program objectives outlined in this plan. - Policies, procedures, and workflows support effective data stewardship. - Appropriate and reliable data discovery and access are sustained. - Clearly defined work plans and practices for monitoring performance are in place.
+- Agreement and support of current stakeholder groups, and the ability to attract additional stakeholders. - One or more "champions" (elected official or department head) aware of and involved in the GIS program. - Sustainable funding sources to meet GIS program objectives outlined in this plan. - Policies, procedures, and workflows support effective data stewardship. - Appropriate and reliable data discovery and access are sustained. - Clearly defined work plans and practices for monitoring performance.